dwarvesf/playground/Wala/sp-group-wala.md

 date: 2024-06-05
 description: We’ve always wanted to visit SP Group, one of our partners, but the pandemic made it impossible until now.
 This year, the opportunity finally came when we decided to attend Echelon X in Singapore.
 authors:
+  - nikki
   - innno_
-  - nikki
   - huytq
-menu: changelog
+menu: playground
-type: digest
+type: wala
 hide_frontmatter: false
 pinned: true
 hide_title: false